-Rotate positions within a shift
+Rotate positions within an on-call shift

 Rotations allow you to periodically change the order of members in the escalation timeline.
 This helps you ensure that notifications are distributed more evenly among group members.